-- CLP sites represent a significant opportunity for solar development, both on landfill waste footprints (caps) and in buffer areas.
-Barr estimated a technical capacity of 950 MW, which if realized, would nearly double existing solar generation in Minnesota. - Of the 8,500 acres in the CLP, Barr identified 4,500 buildable acres.
-Barr estimated that landfill caps could produce 280 MW on 1300 acres, while buffers could produce 670 MW on 3200 acres.
-Because Barr calculated these numbers through GIS analysis, exact generating capacities at sites could differ from the estimates.
-Using available GIS data, Barr subtracted steeply sloped areas from landfill caps, and subtracted wetlands, open water, scientific and natural areas, forest, and developed areas from buffer lands.
-It's possible that conditions at sites may be more or less favorable to development than the GIS analysis suggests.
-The buildable acres may be dispersed rather than contiguous, for example, which would restrict the capacity of the site, and some subtracted acres may be suitable for solar development.
-As a result, buildable acres could be over- or undercounted in the analysis. - Nearly all sites had an estimated technical potential of at least 1 MW.
-Seventy-two sites had an estimated technical capacity of five MW or more, while 107 had at least one MW. - About half of the assessed sites do not have bond restrictions, and even on some landfill sites where bonds were used, there are parcels without bond restrictions.
+- Solar potential - CLP sites represent a significant opportunity for solar development, both on landfill waste footprints (caps) and in buffer areas. - Half of the CLP sites do not have bond restrictions, and even on some landfill sites where bonds were used, there are non-bond encumbered parcels.
 Facilitating solar development on non-GOB restricted property may be a way to move forward with solar development quickly.
 Because the technical assessment considered each landfill site as a whole, more information is needed to understand the opportunity for solar development on non-bond encumbered acres at sites where bonds were used. - Barriers - The study helped clarify that there are relatively few technological barriers to siting solar on closed landfills.
-Solar development can be done safely and in a way that protects the integrity of the landfill. - The study helped clarify ways the State can and cannot remove existing GOB restrictions, and illuminated steps to take in future projects to limit use restrictions on CLP sites. - Many of the highest-ranking sites have GOB-restricted property and are located near electricity demand. - Solar development on closed landfills could be more costly and complex compared to greenfield sites.
-Increased construction costs on landfill caps, potential liability risks, and permitting complexities could be barriers to solar development on closed landfills.

-- Many barriers to solar identified in the technical assessment are not unique to solar on closed landfills and relate to solar in general.
+Solar development can be done safely and in a way that protects the integrity of the landfill. - The study helped clarify ways the state can and cannot remove existing GOB restrictions, and illuminated steps to take in future projects to limit use restrictions on CLP sites. - Many of the highest-ranking sites have GOB-restricted property and are located near electricity demand. - Many barriers to solar identified in the technical assessment are not unique to solar on closed landfills and relate to solar in general.
 These include upgrades to the grid, funding of small projects, and in some cases, a higher cost of energy relative to other energy sources. - Recommended steps - Many of the recommended steps would require expanded statutory authority and funding for the CLP to focus on property reuse. - While solar development may proceed on non-bond restricted CLP sites, the process may be constrained by the CLP's existing staff capacity. - The MPCA can develop publicly owned and operated small-scale solar to serve electricity needs on-site, even on bond restricted sites.
 It may be possible that the MPCA could size a solar project to offset electricity use from multiple MPCA CLP sites within a utility service area, however more study is needed to determine what the exact barriers might be. - More study is needed to explore incentives and policies that would facilitate solar development.
-Understanding the specific revenues and costs of solar development at closed landfills, as well as market conditions, would help the State determine whether incentives are necessary and how they would be best applied in Minnesota's context.
-Minnesota can look to landfill-specific policies and programs in other states such as Massachusetts and New Jersey that have successfully facilitated solar development on closed landfills and explore whether these could be tailored to Minnesota's specific context. - More study is needed to explore various solar ownership and financing models, the costs and benefits of each, and which would be appropriate for Minnesota. - Minnesota has access to technical assistance and resources from the federal level (e.g., U.S. Environmental Protection Agency, National Renewable Energy Laboratory) as well as from other states that have implemented solar on closed landfills.
+Understanding the specific revenues and costs of solar development at closed landfills, as well as market conditions, would help the state determine whether incentives are necessary, and how they would be best applied in Minnesota's context. - More study is needed to explore various solar ownership models, the costs and benefits of each, and which would be appropriate for Minnesota.

+Minnesota has access to technical assistance and resources from the federal level (e.g., U.S. Environmental Protection Agency, National Renewable Energy Laboratory) as well as from other states that have implemented solar on closed landfills.
 These programs can offer valuable information and reassurances to funders, developers, landowners, and others about this type of development.
-There is also an active community of solar advocacy organizations (e.g., Minnesota Brightfields Initiative, Minnesota Solar Energy Industry Association) that could provide technical assistance.